Presidential election pivotal in how labor board will referee unions

 But Greszler, the Heritage Foundation economist, said the Biden-era NLRB has taken actions that overstep its legal authority and create a hostile environment where employers feel like they need to walk on egg shells, even when they want to act in good faith to stay on good terms with workers.

+“Historically, this is how employers express their free speech rights to speak with their employees,” Greszler said.

-She also decried the return to Obama-era election timelines, saying they allow for “ambush elections” that leave employers little time to prepare for union elections, and a far-reaching NLRB decision from last summer that automatically approves unions when companies are found to commit unfair labor practices in the leadup to an election.
+She also decried the return to Obama-era election timelines, saying they allow for “ambush elections” that leave employers little time to prepare for union elections.

+That decision, according to Bloomberg Law, revived a legal doctrine dormant since 1969.

 ‘Personnel is policy’